-Prerequisite: Successful completion of English 9, English 10 and English 11

-English 12 will provide students with exposure to a wide variety of media types and genres, in order to provide them the opportunity to develop inquiry skills and media literacy.
+Prerequisite: Successful completion of English 9.
+English 10 and English 11 English 12 will provide students with exposure to a wide variety of media types and genres, in order to provide them the opportunity to develop inquiry skills and media literacy.
 Students will focus on developing analytical skills and the application of those skills towards a multitude of media, so that they will be prepared to think critically about the written, spoken, and visual material they may encounter after graduation.
-Lastly, there will be a major research component.
+Lastly, there will be several short research projects designed to explore personal and content based knowledge and interests.

-030-031 Debate & Public Speaking
+030-031 Debate & Public Speaking {